 Unfortunately, we were only able to run a few fleets under NPI.
 At the time, the 3 Head Quarter groups were vying to pop MOM (the mother ship, i.e. end boss) first.
 When MOM goes down, the entire incursion goes down and then respawns elsewhere a day or two later.
 Because both Abbie and I were FCs for our respective NPSI groups, we just couldn’t establish a consistent schedule.
 We really had no choice but to put the idea of the newbro friendly incursions on ice.

-Rebranding the New Player Friendly Incursions as Eve Rookies Incursions
+Rebranding NPI into Eve Rookies Incursions

 Around February of 2021, the established incursion community agreed to take turns popping MOM.
 This was the perfect time to try to revive the rookie friendly incursions and rebrand it under Eve Rookies Incursions.

-It took the financial help of several different players (not to mention lots of large skill injectors to get Kshal into the booster ship), but we were able to get up and running.
+It took the financial help and donations of several different players (not to mention lots of large skill injectors to get Kshal into the booster ship), but we were able to get up and running.
 The idea of Eve Rookies Incursions is a pilot doesn’t have to invest in their own battleship.
 If they’re only interested in finding out if they even like this type of PVE play, they can borrow a Praxis for a refundable deposit of 250m.

 The great thing about the Praxis is it’s incredibly new player friendly.
 Unlike the other battleships, there’s no battleship skills needed!
 If a player has been playing for a few months already, they most likely have the core skills to fly the ship and only need to invest into the large blaster.
 If they want to create an alpha skilled specifically for the blaster praxis, they can use the 1 million skill points and only have to wait about 3 weeks.